JetBrains/qodana-action/CONTRIBUTING.md

 ## Release a new version

-If you are a core maintainer and want to release a new version, all you need is just running the following command:
+If you are a core maintainer and want to release a new version, all you need is just run the following command:

 ```shell
 git tag -a vX.X.X -m "vX.X.X" && git push origin vX.X.X